vizui/designpatterns/docs/content/patterns/components/alerts.md

 [/pattern]

 [pattern]
-### System alerts
+### System notifications

+#### Purpose
+Users need to be aware of important information related to the system.

+#### Description

-System alerts aren't placed in relation with any particular context and float in one corner of the screen (usually the top right).
+- System notifications appear in in the top right corner of the screen

-__When to use:__
-- An event has occurred __unrelated to any user interaction__
-- There __is no__ related element/form to attach the alert to
+- They are usually triggered by events _unrelated_ to the user's interactions
+- They can be closable and can have other action buttons or links.
+- Notifications with low importance (info or success) can close automatically after 5 seconds
+- Notifications with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way

 __Types:__
-- __Info__ alerts can be used for general messages that aren't particularly critical
+- __Info__ notifications can be used for general messages that aren't particularly critical
-- __Success__ alerts can be used for positive messages that don't have a context to associate it with
+- __Success__ notifications can be used for positive messages that don't have a context to associate it with
-- __Warning__ alerts can be used for messages that likely require attention
+- __Warning__ notifications can be used for messages that likely require attention
-- __Danger__ alerts can be used for critical messages that require immediate attention
+- __Danger__ notifications can be used for critical messages that require immediate attention

-__Behavior:__
-- Alerts with low importance, like `info` or `success` alerts, can close automatically after 5 seconds (if desired).
-- Alerts with high importance, like `warning` or `danger`, should not close automatically unless the situation has been resolved in some other way.

 [preview]